 The value analysis emits alarms for lines 5 (variable \mathbf{r} may be uninitialized) and 13 (a dangling pointer to local variable \mathbf{t} is used).
-As of the current version, only the first message is expressed as an ACSL property.
+As of the current version, only the first message is recorded as an ACSL property by Frama-C's kernel.

 '''

-uninitialized.c:5: ... accessing uninitialized left-value: assert \initialized(&r); uninitialized.c:13: ... accessing left-value p that contains escaping addresses; assert(Ook)
+uninitialized.c:5: ... accessing uninitialized left-value: assert \initialized(&r); uninitialized.c:13: ... accessing left-value p that contains escaping addresses; assert(\defined(&p))

 '''

-The value analysis does not emit an alarm for a copy from memory to memory when the copied values include dangling addresses or uninitialized contents.
-This silence is by design: the piece of memory being copied may represent a struct or union, and it may be normal for some fields in a struct or union to contain such dangerous contents.
-This behavior is safe because the value analysis warns as soon as an unsafe field is used in a computation, either directly or after having been copied from another location.
-The copy operations for which alarms are not emitted are assignments from lyalues to lyalues, where the lyalues may be structs (s1 = s2;) and passing lyalues-that may be structs-as arguments to functions (f(s1);).
-An exception is made for lyalues passed as arguments to library functions: in this case, because the function's code is missing, there is no chance to catch the undefined access later; the analyzer emits an alarm at the point of the call.
+By default, the value analysis does not emit an alarm for a copy from memory to memory when the copied values include dangling addresses or uninitialized contents.
+This behavior is safe because the value analysis warns later, as soon as an unsafe value is used in a computation-either directly or after having been copied from another location.
+The copy operations for which alarms are not emitted are assignments from lvalues to lvalues (1v1 = 1v2;), passing lvalues as arguments to functions (f(1v1);), and returning lvalues (return 1v1;).
+An exception is made for lvalues passed as arguments to library functions: in this case, because the function's code is missing, there is no chance to catch the undefined access later; the analyzer emits an alarm at the point of the call.